EwenG/muance/README.md

 Components are stateful.
 A Component is re-rendered when one of its props or local state changes.
 The value of components local state is bound to the `muance.core/*state*` var and can be used in the component body or one of its [lifecycle hooks]() methods.

 Components local state is an [atom](https://clojuredocs.org/clojure.core/atom).
 The atom is passed as a parameter to [event handlers]() and several of the component [lifecycle hooks]().
-Changing the value of the atom marks the component to be render again.
+Changing the value of the atom marks the component as needed to be re-rendered.

 ## Nodes